WiseLord/ampcontrol-f103/doc/uart_control.md

 # UART control description

-Commands to control the device via uart are shown below.
+Commands to control the device via USART1 are shown below.

 Lines starting with '##' are the output from the device, an answer on user actions or control commands.